 New Chief Executive Officer of Otago Innovation Ltd Announced

 Otago Innovation's Board Chair John Ward announces David Christensen as the new CEO.
-David brings 20+ years of commercial experience and working in the broad area of University technology commercialisation since 2004.
+David brings 20+ years of commercial experience to the role.
+He has been working in the broad area of University technology commercialisation since 2004.

-David (known as Dave) has been with Otago Innovation since 2007, first as a commercialisation manager then moving on to lead the commercialisation team.
-He then took up the role of General Manager (2016 – 2018) while continuing his work on projects with operational management, diagnostic biomarkers, physical medical devices, ICT opportunities and drug development.
+David (also known as Dave) has been with Otago Innovation since 2007, first as a commercialisation manager then moving on to lead the commercialisation team.
+He then took up the role of General Manager (2016 – 2018) while continuing his management of various projects and spinout company directorships.
 As an Otago Alumni, David’s involvement with the University of Otago stems back to 2000.

 $60 Proof of Concept grant won by a Revolutionary imaging technology